Drewsif/PiShrink/README.md

 If you specify the `newimagefile.img` parameter, the script will make a copy of `imagefile.img` and work off that.
 You will need enough space to make a full copy of the image to use that option.

-* `-s` prevents automatic filesystem expantion on the images next boot
+* `-s` Prevents automatic filesystem expantion on the images next boot.
-* `-v` enables more verbose output
+* `-v` Enables more verbose output.
-* `-r` will attempt to repair the filesystem using aditional options if the normal repair fails
+* `-r` Will attempt to repair the filesystem using aditional options if the normal repair fails.
-* `-z` will compress the image after shrinking using gzip. `.gz` extension will be added to the filename.
+* `-z` Will compress the image after shrinking using gzip. `.gz` extension will be added to the filename.
-* `-Z` will compress the image after shrinking using xz. `.xz` extension will be added to the filename.
+* `-Z` Will compress the image after shrinking using xz. `.xz` extension will be added to the filename.
+* `-c  Will use option -1 for pigz and option -0 for xz.
+* `-C  Will use option -9.
+* `-e  Will use option -e for xz.
-* `-a` will use option -f9 for pigz and option -T0 for xz and compress in parallel.
+* `-a` will use option -f for pigz and option -T0 for xz and compress in parallel.
 * `-d` will create a logfile `pishrink.log` which may help for problem analysis.

 Default options for compressors can be overwritten by defining PISHRINK_GZIP or PSHRINK_XZ environment variables for gzip and xz.

 ## Prerequisites ##

 If you are running PiShrink in VirtualBox you will likely encounter an error if you attempt to use VirtualBox's "Shared Folder" feature.
 You can copy the image you wish to shrink on to the VM from a Shared Folder, but shrinking directctly from the Shared Folder is know to cause issues.

 If using Ubuntu, you will likely see an error about `e2fsck` being out of date and `metadata_csum`.
 The simplest fix for this is to use Ubuntu 16.10 and up, as it will save you a lot of hassle in the long run.

 ## Installation ##